syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 A complete working example to export data from Excel worksheet to DataTable in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Import%20and%20Export%20Data/Worksheet%20to%20DataTable).

-An online sample link to [Export from worksheet to a Data table](https://ej2.syncfusion.com/aspnetcore/Excel/ImportExportDataTable#/material3) in ASP.NET Core.

 ### Export to Data Table with an Event

 Sometimes there may be a need to control the data export from Excel to a data table.
 XlsIO provides an event [ExportDataTableEvent](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.WorksheetImpl.ExportDataTableEventHandler.html) to trigger while exporting data from an Excel worksheet to a data table.
 This event helps to perform the following actions through the [ExportDataTableActions](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.Implementation.ExportDataTableEventArgs.html#Syncfusion_XlsIO_Implementation_ExportDataTableEventArgs_ExportDataTableAction) enumeration.